Neurologic-like symptoms and conditions of Cervical Spine Instability

-Regardless of why you are here you are seeking the answers to get you to “there.”
-There is the understanding of what is happening in your cervical spine and the understanding of the most realistic outcome expectations for any treatment.
+Regardless of why you are here, you are seeking the answers to get you to “there.”
+There is an understanding of what is happening in your cervical spine and the understanding of the most realistic outcome expectations for any treatment.

 Understanding neurocatastrophic consequences

 Neurocatastrophic consequences have their origin in damage to the cervical supporting structures.
-When these supporting structures are damaged (a condition known as cervical dysstructure – dysfunction with the cervical apine structure) and the carotid sheath and/or spinal cord and the fluids contained within get compressed, torqued and stretched. (see the image and explanation below).
+When these supporting structures are damaged (a condition known as cervical dysstructure – dysfunction with the cervical spine structure) and the carotid sheath and/or spinal cord and the fluids contained within get compressed, torqued, and stretched. (see the image and explanation below).